 Safeguarding Policy

-Safeguarding is everyone’s responsibility — our staff, partners, parents, and the young people who use our platform.
+Safeguarding is everyone's job — our team, our partners, and our community.

 -

-Protect children and young people from harm, abuse, exploitation, and neglect
+We protect young people from harm, abuse, and neglect

 -

-Promote well-being, equality, and inclusion in all content and interactions
+We promote well-being, equality, and inclusion in everything we do

 -